 Along with the larger stores, these spaces will also contain some smaller tenants such as convenience services or local or nationally known brands.

-A neighborhood center is another form of community center, but is often a smaller version.
+A neighbourhood centre is another form of community centre, but is often a smaller version.
 Usually, they have an anchor such as a pharmacy or grocery store, along with other local businesses or convenience retailers.

 Sometimes, you will see a mix of both locally owned businesses and convenience retailers with the aforementioned anchor.

-A convenience center space is one of the smallest retail spaces on this list.
+A convenience centre space is one of the smallest retail spaces on this list.
 As the name suggests, it is an area that is populated by convenience based business.

 These include dry cleaners, cell phone stores, and tailors.
 It is another one of those areas that may be referred to as a strip mall by someone who is not versed in the different categories of retail construction spaces.

 Mixed Use Retail Spaces

 Mixed-use retail spaces are those spaces that combine a mix of retail spaces, commercial spaces and office or residential spaces.
 This usually looks like retail spaces on the bottom floor, with the office or residential spaces being located above them.

 Mixed-use retail spaces originated in densely populated and urban areas, but this type of construction is becoming more common, largely because it is considered to be more environmentally friendly.

 Are looking for a retail construction company to help with your retail construction projects?
 Seko Construction is design-build general contractor and specialize in commercial construction projects in the retail industry.
 We focus on the retail design, permitting, and construction of commercial, industrial, dealership, aviation, recreational, and seniors assisted living developments in Western Canada.